photo of pluto

 2. It has to be big enough that its gravity forces it into a spherical shape.

-3. It has to be big enough that its gravity got rid of anything of similar size in its orbit.
+3. It has to be big enough that its gravity gets rid of anything of similar size in its orbit.

 What Makes Pluto Unique?

-This brings us to the end of our exploration of our celestial neighborhood.
-Our solar system stretches beyond the planets, through the Kuiper Belt and the Oort Cloud, al the way to the edge of the heliosphere before we start heading out into interstellar space.
+This brings us to the end of our exploration of Pluto.
+Our solar system stretches beyond the planets, through the Kuiper Belt and the Oort Cloud, all the way to the edge of the heliosphere before we start heading out into interstellar space.
 There is so much of the universe that we haven’t even been able to start exploring, and there are a lot of amazing things out there that are just waiting to be discovered.

 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.